apaz-cli/apaz-cli.github.io/blog/Grifters.md

 bottomless pit?
 Even Warren Buffet has commented that this is a gargantuan waste of talent, and society would be better served if their talents were directed elsewhere.

 How many advancements have we given up on for the privilege of shuffling money around?
 How many cures?
-Why does it matter who exactly holds onto the pile of money if nothing ever changes structurally?
+Does it really matter who exactly holds onto the pile of money if nothing ever changes structurally?
 How many people have had to say goodbye to their family members early because of innovation that didn't happen?
 Don't even get me started on the perverse incentives in healthcare.
 I don't need to elaborate, you already know what the problem is.
 More grifters.
 And they're killing people, and we can't seem to do a thing about it.

 I feel like, if we Americans still believed in our founding ideals, we would not stand for this zero sum thinking.
-We would recognize what's happening, awaken whatever's left of our political consciousness, oust the grifters, and maximize the life, liberty, and pursuit of happiness for all Americans, and ideally all people in general.
+We would recognize what's happening, awaken whatever's left of our political consciousness, oust the grifters, and maximize the life, liberty, and pursuit of happiness for all Americans.
+Ideally, for all people in general.
 The current system deprives us of these rights, or at least doesn't enable us to pursue them to the extent that it could.
 It seems that we're no better than the Puritans.
 And sadly, grifting for campaign money is a prerequisite for getting into office.
 We're so fucked.

-I hope that we all make it.
-I got out from under the boot, and I hope you do too.
-But once you do, don't put on the boot.
+I'm working on getting out from under the boot, and I hope you do too.
+But once you're in a position of power, don't put on the boot.
 Don't hate, don't grift, and don't try to regulate your competition.
 That would make you a truly detestable and pathetic human being.
 If you're complicit in this grifting behavior, and you have the choice not to be, then don't be.
 Go do something that actually produces value of some sort, any sort.
 Even if you make less money.
 If it meant that the world would be a structurally better place, I would live under a bridge.
 Actually though, it works the opposite way.
 To change the world, I first need to obtain power.

 What's the easiest way to gain power?
 Ah, yeah, to grift.
 Fuck.